Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 and we need to make example _explicitly_ mutable

-For some reason we also need to dereference the string... but not the struct, I'm not sure about that but the compiler does tell you about it so I don't think it counts as a surprise
+For some reason we also need to dereference the string... but not the struct.

+I'm not sure about exactly why that is but the compiler does tell you about it, so I don't think it counts as a surprise

 Now we get the objectively correct, warning free code that only the highly professional QBasic could give us before.

 I know, the ownership model can be a bit of a brain melter to get your head around when you first start using it...

-but I think this objectively leads to less nasty surprises than the other examples we saw.
+but I think this objectively leads to fewer nasty surprises than the other examples we saw.

-Unfortunately... existing languages can't steal the ownership model, it's just too different to what they already do.
+Unfortunately... existing languages can't steal the ownership model, it's just too different from what they already do.

-But I do think all new languages should seriously consider it.
+But I do think all _new_ languages should seriously consider it.

 The speed of low level languages, with the confidence of high level languages and less surprising than either, it's a no-brainer.

-And remember at the start I said, "my favourite, so far, is Rust"?
+And remember at the start I said, "my language favourite, so far, is Rust"?

 I'm genuinely excited for the next generation of languages that continue to build on every language that came before them.